-The School Counselor and the Promotion of Safe Schools through Conflict Resolution and Bullying/Harassment Prevention
+The School Counselor and Bullying/Harassment Prevention and the Promotion of Safe Schools

-ASCA PositionSchool counselors recognize the impact a safe, orderly and caring environment has on student achievement and social/ emotional development.
-To promote this type of environment, school counseling programs promote the inclusion of antibullying/harassment and violence-prevention programs, schoolwide positive behavior interventions and support, along with comprehensive conflict-resolution programs to foster a positive school climate.
+ASCA PositionSchool counselors recognize the impact a safe and caring environment has on student achievement and social/emotional development.
+To foster a positive school climate, school counselors work to identify and remove systemic barriers that hinder a safe and caring school environment and culture.
+School counseling programs promote anti-bullying, anti-harassment and violence-prevention programs, schoolwide positive behavior interventions and support, along with comprehensive conflict-resolution programs to foster a positive school climate.

-Prevention activities are integral to creating a safe school environment that is free of fear, bullying, harassment and violence.
-Delivered by school counselors, teachers, administrators and qualified community experts, prevention programs increase the opportunity for improved academic achievement, appropriate behavior, positive relationships, successful resolution of conflicts, safe school climate and increased attendance.
-Participating in prevention activities empowers and encourages students to take responsibility for their behavior and for the climate of their school and community.
+Prevention activities are integral to creating a safe school environment free of fear, bullying, harassment and violence.
+Delivered by school counselors, teachers, administrators, student support personnel and qualified community experts, prevention programs increase the opportunity for improved academic achievement, appropriate behavior, positive relationships, successful conflict resolution, safe school climate and increased attendance (London & Standeven, 2017).
+Participating in prevention activities empowers and encourages students to work in collaboration with their school and community in creating a safe school environment and culture.

 - communication skills

 - development of cultural competence

 - recognition of early warning signs of violence

 - prevention/intervention services